SarahSaadain/Assembly/clean_header.md

 Cleans the header from the fastq files to remove the unnecessary parts

-(there were \t seperated information from the sequencing facility)
+(there was \t seperated information from the sequencing facility)

 ```
 #!/bin/bash